RapidLzj/Scheduler/manual/Scheduler.plan.md

 * `/tel/` telescope name brief, currently we have `bok` and `xao`

 * `/tel/conf/`
     + `basic.txt` site and telescope basic data, longitude, latitude, altitude, timezone, exposure accessory time, field of view.
-Each datum in one line.
     + `field.txt` list of all fields, col: field, ra, dec, gl, gb.
 Note: field id is **NOT** continual int, some will be skipped for future use.
     + `block.txt` list of all blocks, col: block field list(up to 7)
-    + `expplan.txt` plan of exposures, col: code filter expt repeat
+    + `expplan.txt` plan of exposures, col: code name filter expt repeat factor dither1 dither2
-    + `expfactor.txt` factors of exp, col: filter expt code factor, use filter+expt to locate code and factor sum factor to check finished or not
+    + `expmode.txt` mode of exposures, col: filter expt code factor, use filter+expt to locate code and factor sum factor to check finished or not.
+Mode is a connection between real exposure and exposure plan.
-    + `dither.txt` dither between exposures of the same filter

 * `/tel/obsed/yyyymm/` usually runcode is yyyymm, but can be others
     + `files.Jdddd.lst` daily file list, only good files, col: full filename
     + `check.Jdddd.lst` daily check list, col: filesn, imagetype, field/object, filter, exptime, ra, dec, filename
     + `obsed.lst` finished list of this run, col: field factorlist (by code)
-    + `obsed.Jddddtttt.bak` backup of finished list, `ddddtttt` is the backup time
+    + `obsed.yyyymmddhhmmss.bak` backup of finished list, `yyyymmddhhmmss` is the backup time

 * `/tel/schedule/runcode/jdddd/`
     + `plan.Jdddd.txt` merged plan of this day